Implementing Pearl's $\mathcal{DO}$-Calculus on Quantum Circuits: A Simpson-Type Case Study on NISQ Hardware: Introduction

 \section{Introduction}

-The remarkable success of modern artificial intelligence (AI) is largely built upon the ability of machine learning models to discern complex patterns and correlations from vast datasets.
-However, a fundamental limitation of these predominantly data-driven approaches is their inherent inability to distinguish mere correlation from true causation~\cite{pearl:2009:causality}.
-This distinction is not merely academic; in high-stakes domains such as medical diagnostics, financial modeling, and autonomous systems, decisions based on spurious correlations can lead to unsafe, biased, and unreliable outcomes~\cite{ueda:2024}.
-Consequently, moving beyond pattern recognition to build models that can reason about cause and effect is a central and pressing challenge for developing the next generation of robust, fair, and trustworthy AI systems.
+Distinguishing correlation from genuine cause--effect relationships is a foundational problem in statistics and machine learning, and is increasingly important for data-driven AI systems deployed in the real world~\cite{pearl:2009:causality}.
+This distinction is not merely academic; in high-stakes domains such as medical diagnostics~\cite{ueda:2024}, financial modeling~\cite{kumar:2025:csur}, and autonomous systems~\cite{giamattei:2024:tsem}, decisions based on spurious correlations can lead to unsafe, biased, and unreliable outcomes.
+Consequently, moving beyond pattern recognition to build models that can reason about cause and effect is a central challenge for developing robust, fair, and trustworthy AI systems.

-A stark illustration of this challenge is Simpson's Paradox~\cite{simpson:1951}, a statistical phenomenon where a trend observed across an entire population reverses within its constituent subgroups once the data is partitioned.
-This phenomenon is particularly pernicious in the causal analysis of observational data, for example, when evaluating the efficacy of a medical \textit{treatment} on a patient's \textit{outcome}.
+A classic illustration of this challenge is Simpson's Paradox~\cite{simpson:1951,pearl:2022:understanding}, a statistical phenomenon where a trend observed across an entire population reverses within its constituent subgroups once the data is partitioned.
+This phenomenon is particularly pernicious in the causal analysis of observational data, for example, when evaluating the efficacy of a medical treatment on a patient's outcome.
 In such scenarios, the paradox emerges when a hidden confounding variable---such as patient demographics that act as a common cause of both the treatment decision and the health outcome---is unevenly distributed across the subgroups.
 A machine learning model trained on such aggregated data without knowledge of the underlying causal structure would learn the spurious, reversed correlation, leading to fundamentally flawed conclusions.
-This presents a critical challenge for explainable AI (XAI); if a model's recommendations, such as in clinical decision support, can be directly contradicted by a more granular analysis of the data, the model's reliability and trustworthiness are fundamentally undermined.
-Therefore, resolving such paradoxes is not just a statistical exercise but a prerequisite for building AI systems whose reasoning is transparent and whose conclusions can be trusted.
+From a causal-inference perspective, Simpson's Paradox thus serves as a canonical stress test: any framework that aspires to compute interventional quantities must explain how such reversals arise from confounding and how they are resolved by appropriate adjustment.